TomasKovyKovacik/B-OOP-2023-BangLite/README.md

 # --------------------------------
 # Assignment 1 - BANG Lite
-B-OOP 2022
+B-OOP 2023

 Your task is to create a simplified version of card game "BANG" as a **console** game in Java.

 ## Introduction to the game

 The players are in the wild west, and since this is a simplified version of the game, they all fight against each other.
-In our simplified version of the game, we have neither characters nor weapons and many other cards from the original game.
+In our simplified version of the game, we have neither characters nor weapons and also we don't have many other cards from the original game.

 ## Goal of the game